gher-uliege/DIVA/README.md

 You can also use basic DIVA features in a web application [Diva on Web](http://gher-diva.phys.ulg.ac.be/web-vis/diva.html) if you have your data ready in a simple three-column ascii file or ODV ascii spreadsheet format.

+## Related projects

+### divand.jl

+[divand.jl](https://github.com/gher-ulg/divand.jl)(Julia)  performs n-dimensional variational analysis of arbitrarily located observations.

+### divand.py

+[divand.py](https://github.com/gher-ulg/divand.py) is the Python interface to the previous code.

+### DivaPythonTools

+[DivaPythonTools](https://github.com/gher-ulg/DivaPythonTools) is a set of utilies to read, write and plot the content of input or output files used in Diva.

 ##  Publications & documents

 Check the [GHER publications](http://modb.oce.ulg.ac.be/mediawiki/index.php/Publications) for the most recent updates.